VictorB1996/guess-the-flag/README.md

 # Guess the Flag

-Replica of Flagle, made with Python, Flask, Jinja and JQuery.
+Replica of [Flagle](https://www.flagle.io/), made with Python, Flask, Jinja and JavaScript.